spiceai/docs/spiceaidocs/docs/data-connectors/snowflake.md

 ## Limitations
 1. Account identifier does not support the [Legacy account locator in a region format](https://docs.snowflake.com/en/user-guide/admin-account-identifier#format-2-legacy-account-locator-in-a-region).
 Use [Snowflake preferred name in organization format](https://docs.snowflake.com/en/user-guide/admin-account-identifier#format-1-preferred-account-name-in-your-organization).
-1. Auth: Snowflake basic authentication is only supported.
+1. Authentication: Only Snowflake basic authentication is supported at this time.